ciandonovan/ros2_qos_reliability/README.md

-# ROS2 QoS Reliability Non-Functional
+# ROS2 QoS Reliability Issue

 tl;dr: using tools such as RViz over WiFi can cause a robot to stall, even when all topics are subscribed using the "best_effort" policy - seemingly it's functionally equivalent to the "reliable" policy